 A friend came to see me recently, and reminded me of this old proverb.
 She reminded me that I was feeding a wolf that really didn’t have my best interests at heart.
 Which of us isn’t feeding wolves inside us?
 How many times have you been torn between two feelings, and without realising it, fed the wolf that was going to be a negative influence on your life?
 All of us have two wolves inside us but without meaning to, we often feed the wrong wolf with the choices we make.

 We all have choices – nobody is responsible for the decisions we make, or the feelings we have, but ourselves.
-Do you want to feed the Good wolf and have a positive life, or will you choose the Bad wolf and watch as you world turns in a negative direction?
+Do you want to feed the Good wolf, or will you choose to feed the Bad wolf and watch as you world turns in a negative direction?

 The question is “Which wolf are you going to feed today?”